niven/taskmaster/README.md

 I've already made a basic version in JavaScript that uses local storage and is kind of fun.
 This version has the aim of getting some experience using Heroku, doing a bit of CI and some Go since that has been a while.

+## What happens where?

+The code is hosted on github.
+When I push Travis CI runs tests and a code coverage report which is then uploaded to CodeCov.io

+The thing then runs on Heroku